Stretch goals, OKR grading - & how it impacts measurement & reporting

 If Objectives are the call to arms and rally cry.
 How you measure success and how ambitious you dare to be is defined in the Key Results and their measures and targets.
 These need to be thought through as you’re going to be asked about them every week for a quarter so they need to be relevant and matter.

-There are a number of approaches to OKR grading, which for some causes a large amount of unnecessary confusion.
+There are a number of approaches to OKR grading, which for some causes a large amount of unnecessary confusion – our own OKR consultants would ensure this doesn’t happen.
 Here are some of the approaches with a recommend approach being shared towards the end.

 BAU / Committed goal (Must hit 100%)